scjx123/ip/docs/DeveloperGuide.md

 {More to be added}
 ## Appendix C. Use Cases:
-This section describes the Use Cases for some of the feat Use Case: Add module
+This section describes the Use Cases for some of the features implemented in DOMNUS.

+Use Case: Add module
+MSS:

+ 1. User requests to list all m

 Use Case: List Module
+Use Case:

 ## Appendix D. Non-Functional Requirements